NVIDIA-Merlin/Transformers4Rec/docs/source/training_eval.md

 Top-N metrics
 : - **Precision@n** - Computes the percentage of the top-N recommended items, which are relevant (labels).
-  - **Recall@n** - Computes the percentage of elevant items (labels) that are present among the top-N recommended items.
+  - **Recall@n** - Computes the percentage of relevant items (labels) that are present among the top-N recommended items.

 Ranking metrics
 : - **NDCG@n** - Normalized Discounted Cumulative Gain at cut-off N of the recommendation list.